Special Needs Planning Lawyers in Mooresville

 - Special needs trusts and wills: Our attorneys are experienced authors of special needs trusts (SNT) and wills for individuals with special needs.
 Our understanding of this discipline will help to provide long-term financial security and a responsible disbursement of assets through the drafting of wills, often including an SNT within the will.

-- Medicaid, SSI, and entitlement program eligibility: Personal injury awards and structured settlements may compromise an individual's ability to access public benefits like Medicaid and Supplemental Security Income (SSI).
+- Medicaid, SSI, and entitlement program eligibility: Personal injury awards and structured settlements may compromise an individual's ability to access public benefits like Medicaid, Special Assistance and Supplemental Security Income (SSI).
 We partner with plaintiff attorneys to discuss ways in which to protect those benefits for their clients.
-We also assist our clients in completing Medicaid applications and, if necessary, appeal a denial or reduction of benefits.
+We also assist our clients appealing a denial or reduction of benefits.
 See our Medicaid planning and asset protection pages for additional information.

-- Financial planning and legal assistance for individuals with disabilities: We offer a full suite of financial and legal assistance for individuals with special needs, including drafting demand packages, settlement negotiations, probate court appearances, and motion filings.
+- Financial planning and legal assistance for individuals with disabilities: We offer a full suite of financial and legal assistance for individuals with special needs, including drafting wills and trusts, trust administration and court appearances.

 - Guardianships and conservatorships: Guardianships and the many available alternatives are a significant part of our practice.
 We have experience in establishing, defending, and administering a guardianship whenever necessary or required to meet the needs of an elderly or disabled family member.
 See our guardianship page for additional information.